berick/Presentations/Evergreen-2023/osrf-redis-part2.md

 * Direct-to-drone request delivery
     * Avoid listener chokepoints
-    * Perl patches exist to implment this.
+    * Perl patches exist to implement this.
     * Rust OpenSRF works this way by default.
 * Replace Memache with Redis
     * Authtokens could be more durable with Redis disk persistance.